jakeadam10/PRG1-debugging-workshop-javascript/percentage-change/spec.md

 3. Round the result to the nearest whole number
 4. Not include the percentage symbol in the return value

+### Rules
+- The function should handle both increases and decreases in value
+- The result should be rounded to the nearest whole number
+- Positive changes (increases) should return positive numbers
+- Negative changes (decreases) should return negative numbers
+- No change should return 0
+- The function should not include the percentage symbol in its return value

 ### Function Signature
 ```javascript
 function calculatePercentageChange(original, new)